chef-boneyard/resource/README.md

 ```

 ChefResource is now loaded in, and the following features are available:
-- `ChefResource.resource`, `ChefResource.define` and `ChefResource.defaults` will define and customize resources
+- `Chef.resource`, `ChefResource.define` and `ChefResource.defaults` will define and customize resources
 - All recipes everywhere can call ChefResource resources
-- The `resources` directory in your cookbook now creates ChefResource resources (via `ChefResource.resource`).
+- The `resources` directory in your cookbook now creates ChefResource resources (via `Chef.resource`).
 - Recipes in your cookbook have `resource`, `define` and `defaults` available (which call the `ChefResource.` equivalent)

 NOTE: cookbooks that depend on your cookbook will *not* automatically be ChefResourceed.
 Only cookbooks that explicitly depend on the resource cookbook will be transformed.